trifle/age-gender/README.md

 ## Analysis
 Our analysis primarily comprises lme4 multilevel models and ggplot visualizations, with some aggregated raw data added to visualize variance.
 Figure 6, a heatmap, is derived directly from raw data.

-## Non-public data
-Our analysis contains propietary content analysis coding from ALM (`ALM-2012-2018.sav`), which we cannot publish in full.
-This omission unfortunately renders a complete replication impossible.
-We have, however, retained the entire code used to prepare, transform, merge and analyze all datasets, so that these steps may be scrutinized.